kgrgreer/foam3/doc/guides/POM.md

 This is useful for conditionally loading polyfills or for implementing logic more complex can be specified with & and | alone.

+### javaDependencies

+A list of Java Maven library dependencies.

 ### JSLib

 Like adding a JSLib Axiom.
 Is read by foam.nanos.servlet.VirtualHostRoutingServlet.